How to Find a Body

 In a disappearance or homicide case, police will gather information from witnesses as well as other relevant data to help narrow the search for an individual.
 If intelligence-gathering leads to general rather than a specific location, there are a series of techniques to help refine the search area as follows.

-Examine the likely locations of grave sites online using programmes such as Google Earth and ordinance survey maps.
+Examine the likely locations of grave sites online using programmes such as Google Earth and ordnance survey maps.
 The location of grave sites will take into account factors such as topography, vegetation, soil type, and access.
-For example, research on the location of victims from the Spanish Civil war graves has highlighted a pattern of burial between 1 to 10km from the place they were detained and almost always within 100 metres of a principal road.
+For example, research on the location of victims from the Spanish Civil war graves has highlighted a pattern of burial between 1 to 10km from the place they were detained and almost always within 100 metres of a principal road (Salado Puerto and Tuller 2017).
 It is not easy to move a dead body far without some form of vehicle.

 Once likely locations have been identified, large areas can be quickly surveyed from the air.
 An aerial perspective is important for providing a clear view of changes in vegetation that may indicate the presence of a grave.
 The use of drones is recommended today, but the exploration of satellite images/Google Earth has also been used to identify grave sites, for example with the Satellite Sentinel Project.
 Comparison of historical survey images with recent ones can be useful for identifying possible grave sites.